-AP Course offerings are subject to change according to the AP Audit process conducted by the College Board AP or Honors changes - A teacher/parent conference is recommended before changes are made to a student's schedule.
+AP or Honors changes - A teacher/parent conference is recommended before changes are made to a student's schedule.

 Selection Criteria

 The measures listed below are required for admission to an AP course.
 The first item (teacher or department recommendation) is mandatory.
 One or more of the other six measures must be met depending on the individual course.